 Making the Most of Buying Power

 You’d think governments always get the best deals on buying equipment.
 But that’s not always the case.
 When they put out an RFP, some suppliers won’t even bid.
 They know the margins won’t be right for them.
-So the public fleet is stuck with whoever submits bids.
+So the government agency is stuck with whoever submits bids.

-And sometimes, public fleets aren’t allowed to consider value and quality.
-Many governments have laws that require them to use the lowest bidder.
+And sometimes, government organizations aren’t allowed to consider value and quality.
+Some laws require them to use the lowest bidder.

 There are also situations where governments will stick with one OEM because they’re already part of the fleet.
 If you’re a MOPAR shop, you might stick with Dodge because your mechanics are familiar with their products.
 And they have a good stock of parts ready to go.
 That can limit your buying power because it’s hard to switch OEMs and get a better deal.

-There are, however, ways public fleets can stretch their buying power.
-Some government agencies are banding together in multi-agency co-op arrangements.
+There are, however, ways fleets can stretch their buying power.
+Some government agencies band together in multi-agency co-op arrangements.
 As a collective, they can make taxpayer resources go further.
 For example, a company bidding for seven fleets might be more motivated to cut a better deal than they would for just one fleet.

 Summing Up Government Fleet Challenges in 2020

 Public fleet managers have their hands full with a changing workforce, outdated driver policies, limited buying power, and numerous other issues.
-By updating policies, collaborating with other agencies, and connecting with future members of the workforce, government fleets can still prosper.
+By updating policies, collaborating with other agencies, and connecting with future members of the workforce, they can still prosper.
 It just takes some planning, innovation, and long-term vision.